 Liberal Democrats in government locally and nationally have worked hard for fairer society as well as a stronger economy, including tax breaks for those on low pay, delivering the pupil premium now worth a million pounds a year to Cheltenham schools and targeted at the least well-off kids, more free childcare, the first net increase in British social housing in 30 years - and the first new social housing in Cheltenham for decades.

-In government at national level, the Liberal Democrats have been the champions of fairness in the Coalition government with the Conservatives.
-Many of these successful LibDem policies would never have been implemented if the Conservatives had won seats like Cheltenham at the last election, which would have given them an overall majority:
+In coalition government at national level between 2010 and 2015, the Liberal Democrats were the champions of fairness.
+Many of these successful LibDem policies would never have been implemented if the Conservatives had won seats like Cheltenham and an overall majority in 2010 as they did in 2015:

 - The LibDem pupil premium now pays money to schools to spend as they wish on helping the least well-off kids.
 Schools facing the biggest challenges in Cheltenham now have the help they need to succeed: a quarter of a million pounds each to All Saints Academy in Hester's Way and to Pittville School and hundreds of thousands each to primary schools like Springbank Primary, Oakwood School, Rowanfield Infants and Juniors and St Thomas More.
 The money has been spent on extra teaching, special support for struggling pupils, parental outreach, behavioural support, breakfast clubs and much more.